sontungexpt/sttusline/README.md

     }
 ```

-- <a name="space">`space`</a>: The space is the table or function(optional) and will be pass to the third parameter of each function.
+- <a name="space">`space`</a>: The space is the table or function(optional) and will be pass to the second parameter of each function.
 Default is nil
-  If it is a function the return value of that function will be pass to the third parameter of each function(optional).
+  If it is a function the return value of that function will be pass to the second parameter of each function(optional).
   You should use it to add the algorithm function for your component or constant variables

   - configs is the [configs](#configs) table